Mushroom-Daemon/doks/content/docs/3_psych_triggers/honesty.md

 Ideas…

   • Include negative reviews and flaws (and then, of course, show why those reviews aren't that bad at all.
 The "Too Advanced" review.

+It’s true.

+There are a lot of cabinet businesses.
+And when it comes to custom built cabinetry in Lancaster, PA, you have plenty of options.

+But by choosing Twin Valley Woodcrafts, you’re choosing a family-owned and operated custom cabinet manufacturer based in the heart of Amish Country—Lancaster, PA.
+And we’re still a small company—which is a good thing because you get a personal touch and one-on-one relationship with a custom cabinet builder who cares about you and your home.